 Calculating Electrical Power Using Ohm’s Law

-The rate at which energy is converted from the electrical energy of the moving charges to some other form of energy like mechanical energy, heat, magnetic fields or energy stored in electric fields, is known as electric power.
+The rate at which energy is converted from the electrical energy of the moving charges to some other form of energy like mechanical energy, heat energy, energy stored in magnetic fields or electric fields, is known as electric power.
 The unit of power is the watt.
-The electrical power can be calculated using the Ohm’s law and by substituting the values of voltage, current and resistance.
+The electrical power can be calculated using Ohm’s law and by substituting the values of voltage, current and resistance.

 Formula to find power

 When the values for voltage and current are given,

 When the values for voltage and resistance are given,

 When the values for current and resistance are given,

 The power triangle can be employed to determine the value of electric power, voltage and current when the values of the other two parameters are given to us.
 In the power triangle, the power (P) is on the top and current (I) and voltage (V) are at the bottom.

 When the values of current and voltage are given, the formula for finding power is,

 When the values of power and voltage are given, the formula for finding current is,